k0001/exinst/exinst/README.md

 that what we are actually asking for is that no matter what `Size` our `Receptable` has, we need to be able to find a `Show` instance for that `Receptacle`.
-In Haskell, we can express just that using existential types hidden behind a data constructor.
+In Haskell, we can express just that using existential types and constraints hidden behind a data constructor.

 ```haskell
 data ReceptacleOfAnySizeThatCanBeShown